12 Simple Life Habits To Start For A Healthier + Happier Life

 I mean, nobody enjoys wasting money or being broke, right?

 So, you need to know where your money is coming from and going towards each month.
-(The Budget Boss Financial Planner is a great resource to organize and track your finances.)
+(The Budget Boss Binder is a great resource to organize and track your finances.)

 See, even though having a budget is hella important to living a healthy and balanced life, I find more often than not that most people do not have a plan for their money.